keithjgrant/Taming-CSS/Crawling/chapter4.md

 These are only recently becoming common.
 They are a newer feature to most browsers, so there are a few odd bugs when you use them in particular situations, especially vmin and vmax.

+The viewport-relative lengths are great for things like making a large hero image fill the screen.
+Your hero image can be inside a very long container, but `100vh` will make it exactly the height of the viewport.
+These will also be useful when we get to the topic of responsive design.

 ## Percent

 **Percentages** are another data type.
 It are very similar to a length, in that it is a number followed by a unit (e.g. `50%`), and it behaves very much like a relative length unit.
 Strictly speaking, though, it is not considered one, as there are some places where lengths are a legal value but percentages are not (such as `border-width`).